You don't need to build auth.

 });

-window.location.href = `https://astapa.com/auth/login?${params}`;Exchange the code for tokens
+window.location.href = `https://astapa.com/auth/login?${params}`;Exchange the code, store the tokens

 const res = await fetch("https://astapa.com/api/platform/token", {